JosePedroDias/dumbdb_srv/README.md

 summary
 -------

-[dumbdb](https://github.com/JosePedroDias/dumbdb) ain't couchdb. dumbdb_srv ain't couchdb either, but attempts a clone-enough HTTP interface.
+[dumbdb](https://github.com/JosePedroDias/dumbdb) ain't couchdb. dumbdb_srv ain't couchdb either, but attempts a close-enough HTTP interface.

 as in dumbdb, there are no _revs or attachments. mapReduce will be exposed ASAP O:)